 Recovering from opioid addiction is challenging, but at Headrick Medical Center, Daniel J. Headrick, MD, and the team offer Vivitrol® injections to support your recovery.
 Vivitrol injections are one of your medicinal options in multidisciplinary, medication-assisted treatment for substance abuse and addiction.
 If you’re ready to start your journey toward sobriety, call the San Juan Capistrano, California, office or make an appointment online today.

-Vivitrol is a non-narcotic, non-addictive medicine used in addiction treatment programs.
+Vivitrol is a non-narcotic, non-addictive medicine used in addiction treatment.
 Rather than taking a pill regularly, your health care provider at Headrick Medical Center gives you an injection each month.

 Vivitrol is an opioid antagonist, which means that while it attaches to your opioid receptors, it doesn’t trigger the release of dopamine.
 As a result, the medication isn’t addictive, but prevents an opioid from having the same effect if you were to use it while also having Vivitrol injections.

-In order to take Vivitrol, you need to have already gone through an inpatient or outpatient detox process.
+In order to take Vivitrol, you need to have already been sober off of all substances for over 2 weeks.
 Vivitrol doesn’t reduce your withdrawal symptoms.
-It stops opioids from providing pleasure, eliminating one of the factors that contribute to substance abuse.
+It stops opioids and alcohol from providing pleasure, eliminating one of the factors that contribute to substance abuse.